 “Consider your new analytics products and services as a way to expand your addressable market either within your existing customer base, tackling new value propositions, and appealing to additional persona usually higher in the hierarchy,” he says.
 “They could also be your opportunity to really go after your vendors, partners, or even the government with a compelling analytics portal for them to get value from your data.”

-Thinking long term for your data monetization efforts
+Think long term for data monetization efforts

 Where will your business be three years from now?
 Hopefully, by now you’re thinking about all the ways data, analytics, and data monetization will fundamentally change what you do and how you do it.
 Three years is a long enough runway for your eventual data monetization processes to have taken form and taken flight, so you can start thinking about the following goals: